-- 34. REVISED BY PLANNING COMMISSION: No overhangs (decks, bays, columns, post or other obstructions) shall protrude over into-public easements, or pedestrian or vehicular travelways in the public right-of-way.
-(T&ES) (PC) - 35.
+- 34. No overhangs (decks, bays, columns, post or other obstructions) shall protrude into public easements, pedestrian or vehicular travelways.
+(T&ES) - 35.
 All driveway entrances, sidewalks, curbing, etc. in public ROW or abutting public ROW shall meet City design standards.
 (T&ES) - 36.
 A minimum of 30 feet separation between beginning of street corner radius and any driveway apron radius shall be maintained.
 Additional curb cuts at this location are not recommended as they impede traffic flow.
 (T&ES) - 37.
 The applicant shall replace existing curb and gutter, sidewalks, and handicap ramps that are in disrepair or broken.
 (T&ES) - 38.
 Prior to the release of the final site plan, the applicant shall provide a Traffic Control Plan for construction detailing proposed controls to traffic movement, lane closures, construction entrances, haul routes, and storage and staging.
 (T&ES) - 39.
 All Traffic Control Device design plans, Work Zone Traffic Control plans, and Traffic Studies shall be signed and sealed by a professional engineer, registered in the Commonwealth of Virginia.
+(T&ES)

-(T&ES) - 40.
-Show turning movements of standard vehicles in the parking structure.
+- 40. Show turning movements of standard vehicles in the parking structure.
 Turning movements shall meet AASHTO vehicular guidelines and shall be to the satisfaction of the Director of T&ES.
 (T&ES) - 41.
 The slope on the parking ramp to the garage entrance shall not exceed 10 percent.
 (T&ES) - 42.
-REVISED BY PLANNING COMMISSION: Construction of the development should be restricted to the development and not be allowed to encroach into the public right-of-way, except for the construction of those public improvements that are required as a condition of this approval and for the installation of necessary temporary tie backs for sheeting and shoring, which may be removed if required.
-(T&ES) (PC) - 43.
-The 5 on-street parking spaces that are proposed to be on the east side of Reineker's Lane shall be opened to the public and not restricted to use by the development.
+Construction of the development should be restricted to the development and not be allowed to encroach into the public right-of-way.
+(T&ES) - The 5 on-street parking spaces that are proposed to be on the east side of Reineker's Lane shall be opened to the public and not restricted to use by the development.
 (T&ES)